-Previously published papers may not be submitted, nor may work be submitted to any other conference or journal, during the SIGGRAPH Asia 2011 Technical Papers review period.
-For more details (for example, on submission of abstracts to other conferences), see the "Double Submissions section" of Frequently Asked Questions.
+Previously published papers may not be submitted, nor may work be submitted to any other conference or journal, during the SIGGRAPH Asia 2012 Technical Papers review period.
+For more details (for example, on submission of abstracts to other conferences), see "Double Submissions" under the FAQs tab here.
 A paper is considered previously published if it has appeared in a peer-reviewed journal or meeting proceedings that are visibly, reliably, and permanently available afterward in print or electronically to non-attendees, regardless of the language of that publication.

 Publications such as theses, technical reports, patents, or abstracts in other conferences do not preclude subsequent publication of a complete paper on the same topic by the same authors.
 However, such publications by other authors are considered prior art and should be cited as such.
 Whether this or any other form of prior art "scoops" (precludes publication of) your paper or not is up to the reviewers.
 Unpublished talks and presentations (including SIGGRAPH and SIGGRAPH Asia presentations) can be cited, but they need not be, and they are not considered prior art.

 Public disclosure of a paper's title, abstract, and contents can have important commercial and legal ramifications.
 Acceptances are finalized around the beginning of September, at which time the paper's title, abstract, and 50-word summary (written by the authors) may be disclosed publicly in SIGGRAPH Asia 2012 communications.
 Excerpts of the paper's companion video may also be disclosed.
 The full paper will not appear until the official publication date of the conference issue of ACM Transactions on Graphics, which is 14 November 2012.